-As a general policy, medical emergencies, family emergencies, and university-sponsored conflicts are the only valid reasons for missing an examination or the due date of an assignment.
+As a general policy, medical emergencies, family emergencies, religious holidays, and university-sponsored conflicts are the only valid reasons for missing an examination or the due date of an assignment.
 In all such instances, I require some form of supporting documentation, such as a signed note from a physician.
 At that point I will decide the best make-up alternative on a case-by-case basis, which could mean a make-up exam or recalculating the semester grade to omit the missed component, depending on circumstances.
-Examinations or assignments that are missed for reasons other than emergencies or university-sponsored conflicts will generally not be accepted.
+Examinations or assignments that are missed for reasons other than those indicated in this paragraph will generally not be accepted.
 In the case of a conflict due to a university-sponsored event, you must notify me as soon as you are aware of the conflict and before the examination date or assignment due date.